mohandesosama/Handwritten-Signing-PDF-Certificates/README.md

 # Sign PDF Files with Handwritten Signature

 ## The problem
 After giving courses in cisco academey (www.netacad.com), the certificates are not signed.
-The students are always asking for the certificate sign
+See figure below

+The students are always asking for the certificate handwritten signature.
+The problem is that, in some course the students may count more than 2000.
+Signing more than 2000 certificates one by one is very time and effort consuming task.
+I have developed this python script to sign automatically thousands of certificates in a blink of an eye.